 - Kutztown University received $ 9.91 million dollars to be provided directly to students for their expenses related to continuing their education and learning.

 How much will I receive?

-Unlike the prior to Acts, there is no plan on a mass release strategy at this time to our neediest students.
-We are in a request only phase for Summer 2021.
-Fall 2021 requests will be accepted starting July 19.
-2021 for funding after typical and normal financial aid is utilized.
+As of October 15, 2021 a mass release strategy is being developed to meet the needs of our neediest students for whom we can document need.
+We are in a request only phase until this strategy is approved.
+Winter 2022 requests will be accepted starting November 15, 2021 for funding after typical and normal financial aid is utilized.

 How will I receive this money if awarded?

 Emergency grants will be processed through Student Accounts.
 On the request form, students will choose if the funding is to pay their bill directly in MyKU or if the funding is to be refunded to the student.

 If refunding to the student, this is done through the refund option you previously selected with BankMobile Disbursements.
 To review/modify your selected option, log into www.bankmobilevibe.com; to make a refund selection go to https://bankmobiledisbursements.com/refundchoices.
 If you no longer have your personal code, click on Need a Code below the box and proceed.
 If you are still having difficulty, please email the Office of Student Accounts for guidance and direction.

 If the student requested the funding to pay their tuition bill as now allowed by the ARPA, then the payment would be applied to their MyKU account.